 Notary attestation is the attestation of the photocopies after reviewing and checking the original documents.

-Notary attestation is a method of giving judgment about the authenticity of a document.
-It is the attestation of a photocopy after reviewing and checking the original document and it can only be done by an authorized lawyer or notary public.
-Whereas only official issuing authority can do the attestation of an original document.
+Notary attestation is the process of giving a decision about the authenticity of a document.
+It is the attestation of a photocopy after reviewing and checking the original document, and an authorized lawyer or a notary public can only do it.
+In comparison, the only official issuing authority can do the attestation of an original document.

-Notary attestation required to prove that photocopies are authentic the same as original documents and not tempered.
+Notary attestation is required to prove that photocopies are authentic, the same as original documents, and not tempered.

 Not all lawyers can notarize copies.
 Only authorized lawyers and notary public can attest copies in Pakistan.